uber/cadence-web/README.md

 ### Running locally

 `cadence-web` requires node `v10.22.1` or greater to be able to run correctly. `cadence-web` uses all the standard [npm scripts](https://docs.npmjs.com/misc/scripts) to install dependencies, run the server, and run tests.

 To provide a consistent environment we recommend using docker in development.
+We use VSCode with [Remote Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+We provide a default configuration for remote containers using docker-compose.

+#### Using VSCode Dev Containers

+1. Set up the [Remote Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VSCode.
+2. Open the cadence-web directory in VSCode.
+3. Use the Command Palette to select the "Reopen folder in Container" option. `npm install` should run locally upon doing so.
+4. Run the app with `npm start`.

-To start local server with live reload on code change you can run:
+Alternatively, to start local server with live reload on code change you can run:

 ```
 docker-compose up
 ```

-For development we recommend using VSCode with [Remote Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-We provide a default configuration for remote container using docker-compose.

 For development and contributing to `cadence-web`, please see the [contributing guide](https://github.com/uber/cadence-web/blob/master/CONTRIBUTING.md).